kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 }

 message EncryptRequest {
-    // Version of the KMS plugin API. string version = 1;
     // The data to be encrypted.
     bytes plain = 2;
     // UID is a unique identifier for the request.